Nature’s first green is gold,

 And thus the name of this platform must now necessarily change—once The Adventures of Oscar and Edgar; then, with the arrival of August and a nod to one of my favorite childhood television shows, My Three Sons.

-I will spend a lifetime trying to figure out how this all happened, endeavoring to deserve the honor that has been bestowed on me, the trust that has been placed in me.
+I will spend a lifetime trying to figure out how this all happened.

 But for now, I will start today with a name change.